k8-scalar/k8-scalar/docs/overview.md

     presented in the scholarly paper in the `experiments/LMaaS` sub-directory.

-4. The `docs` directory containing the documentation of Scalar.
+4. This `docs` directory containing the documentation of K8-Scalar.
+See [index.md](./index.md) for the table of contents

 ## Tested platforms